UoB-OOP/coms10017/RESOURCES.md

 NOTE: GitLab supports both git and hg (Mercurial).

-#### GitHub Education
+#### GitHub

+A free tier GitHub account supports free unlimited private repositories for 3 collaborators.

-GitHub is now offering unlimited private repositories for student or university teaching staff.
+If you want additional features, GitHub is also offering an education account for student or university teaching staff.
 University email is required for verification and the process could take up to 2 weeks.
 (In practice, after clicking the link in the confirmation email, your account will be automatically